cbaatz/Knit/README.md

 Stream](http://nodejs.org/docs/latest/api/streams.html#writable_Stream)
 to write its content to.

-Put differently, Knit can overlay your normal development webserver, capture requests for static content, recompile it, and serve it.
+Put differently, Knit can overlay your normal development web server, capture requests for static content, recompile it, and serve it.
 If the request is for another resource, Knit will proxy to your dynamic server.